 If you live on or near the Salish Sea in western Washington state, this website is for you.
-The WSU Shore Stewards program provide guidelines and resources for living on or near waters of the Salish Sea regions, including Puget Sound, Strait of Juan de Fuca, Strait of Georgia, and lakes, rivers, streams, and coasts in the area.
+The WSU Shore Stewards program provides 10 guidelines and other resources for living on or near waters of the Salish Sea regions, including Puget Sound, Strait of Juan de Fuca, Strait of Georgia, and lakes, rivers, streams, and coasts in the area.

-On this site you’ll find information on how to manage water runoff, reduce erosion and landslides, and safely prune trees for a view, all to better protect your family and the investment you have made in your home or property.
-You will also learn how to protect water quality for the safety of your family by maintaining your septic system, dealing with pet and livestock waste and selecting landscaping that will reduce the need for fertilizers.
+You will find information on this site that will help you better protect your family and the investment you have made in your home or property.
+You will learn how to protect water quality for the safety of your family by maintaining your septic system, dealing with pet and livestock waste and selecting landscaping that will reduce the need for fertilizers.
 You will find tips on harvesting and growing shellfish, protecting eelgrass while boating, preventing the spread of invasive species, water conservation and more.

 While all the valuable information provided here applies to all the shores in Washington, the Shore Steward program is supported the following counties around Puget Sound: